Handlers and Filters

 onEventXXX

-: execute on certain event occurrences of this contract, to have those handlers available you need to code-gen your own types of processor, or use builtin processors, e.g.ERC20Processor.onEventApproval
+: executes on certain event occurrences of this contract.
+To have those handlers available, you need to code-gen your own types of processor, or use built-in processors, e.g.,ERC20Processor.onEventApproval

 .
-You can filter events using event filter also generated for your contract. e.g. forApprovalEventFilter
+You can filter events using event filters also generated for your contract.
+For example, forApprovalEventFilter

-, you can create and use it as follow, each parameter represents the desired value of the event,undefined
+, you can create and use it as follows.
+Each parameter represents the desired value of the event, withundefined

 ornull